chibiboba/JS-120/Lesson 1/What is OOP.md

   - Problems in OOP are sets of objects with state and behavior.
 - we need OOP to organize and maintain code.
 Using OOP to model objects and use real world nouns to represent objects lets programmers think at a higher level of abstraction.
 - OOP lets programmers write programs that reduces dependencies to maintain code.
 - OO programs are often much larger than non-OO programs.
-But the organization of a well-designed oOP program can make the program easier to reason about and maintain.
+But the organization of a well-designed OOP program can make the program easier to reason about and maintain.
 OOP programs are not necessarily more efficient.